saintmalik/blog.saintmalik.me/blog/2024-05-11-iac-state-encryption.md

 </picture>
 </Figure>

-## Enabling State and Plan Encryption For Existing Project
+## Enabling State and Plan Encryption For New Project

 If you are starting a new project, you can just add the encryption syntax to your provider block, and you are good to go. nothing much to do here.